bucenecdominik/bucenecdominik/README.md

 - 👋 Hi, I’m @bucenecdominik
 - 👀 I’m interested in python programming, PostgreSQL,
-- 🌱 I’m currently learning PostgreSQL
+- 🌱 I’m currently learning PostgreSQL, Django and django-rest-framework
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me You can reach me on instagram: @dominik.bucenec, or through e-mail: Db210420033@gmail.com